Office of the Ombuds

 About the Ombuds Office

-The Ombuds Office is a place where all members of the Cedar Crest College community are welcome to come and talk in confidence about any campus-related concern.
+The Ombuds Office is a place where all faculty and staff of Cedar Crest College are welcome to come and talk in confidence about any campus-related concern.
 The Ombuds supports collaborative dispute resolution that fosters civility and mutual respect.

 What You Can Expect?